 Generally, if an investigation is required, MBS will determine:

-- the nature of any technical, financial or legal advice that may be required to support the investigation; and •
+- The nature of any technical, financial or legal advice that may be required to support the investigation

 Where practicable, MBS will keep the person making the disclosure informed of the steps taken or to be taken (or if no action is to be taken, the reason for this), and provide appropriate updates, including about the completion of any investigation.
 However, the extent of the information provided, or whether it will be provided at all, will be subject to applicable confidentiality considerations, legal obligations and any other factors MBS considers relevant in the particular situation.

-MBS may not be able to undertake an investigation, or provide information about the process etc, if it is not able to contact the person making the disclosure, for example, if a disclosure is made anonymously and has not provided a means of contact.
+MBS may not be able to undertake an investigation, or provide information about the process, etc., if it is not able to contact the person making the disclosure, for example, if a disclosure is made anonymously and the person has not provided a means of contact.

 Where practicable, the person making the disclosure will receive updates about when the investigation has begun, while the investigation is in progress and after the investigation has been finalised.
 The frequency and timeframe of any updates may vary depending on the nature of the disclosure.
 MBS will also have regard to confidentiality considerations when providing updates.